DILCISBoard/E-ARK-CSIP/specification/implementation/considerations/largepackagessplitting.md

 The differential information package is relevant for the physical container files and concerns changes of metadata and/or content of the AIP.
 In case of large AIPs, this allows adding or overriding data or metadata to an physical container containing parts of an information package or the entire information package content.

-### The structure for IP, their representations and their segments
+## The structure for IP, their representations and their segments
-E-ARK Common Specification Information packages may comprise multiple representations of the same intellectual content.
 The segmentation approach described here is based on the following considerations:

 - The majority of the size of an IP consists of the content (data) which, according to the Common Specification, resides in the representations folder of the IP.
 As such any segmentation should take place within the representations layer of the Common Specification;
 - According to the Common Specification each representation is essentially a Common Specification IP itself, consisting of a METS metadata file, data, metadata, and any additional components;